efene/efene.github.io/_sources/language-introduction.txt

 Then there is the "~n" thing, first **~n** is a control sequence that efene translates to a new line, in other languages you may use \\n instead.

-Second, only if you are really obseervant is that in this case the string uses double quotes and in an example before we used single quotes.
+Second, only if you are really observant is that in this case the string uses double quotes and in an example before we used single quotes.

 In some other languages like python and javascript this doesn't make a